Southern Cornbread Dressing

 • Add the eggs and broth then work the mixture until you get a well-combined but lumpy dressing.
 Add an additional cup of broth as needed.
 The dressing should be wet but not standing liquid.

-• Transfer the dressing to a greased baking dish.
+• Transfer the dressing to a buttered baking dish.
 Bake for 45-60 minutes or until dressing is browned and cooked through.

 Notes